Techception/Chess/README.md

 creating the chess game in a sql table.

 stages:
- - Drawing the board
+ - Drawing the board - done FENdraw.sql
- - moving the pieces
+ - moving the pieces - in progress
  - - selecting the right piece
    - checking if move is legal
    - -  check if square is occupied